 Thousands of travellers visit the city just to discover its unique local art.
 If you don’t know where to start looking on your visit, you can take an official street art tour which will take you to all the best spots.
 These tours are a lot of fun and a great way to meet other art enthusiasts.

 The Polish capital of Warsaw has gained a fantastic reputation for its legal street artists, who create eye-catching, multi-storey wall murals.
 Artists often band together and work rapidly over several days to create these incredible works.
 They encompass a rich assortment of narratives from traditional folklore to abstract splashes of colour.

 Ask locals for advice on where to find the most prominent or interesting murals.
 Then enjoy where their recommendations take you!
-If you already have a favourite mural that made your jaw drop in a book or online, plan your visit to stop by that area so you don’t miss out seeing it.
+If you already have a favourite mural that made your jaw drop in a book or online, plan your visit to stop by that area so you don’t miss out on seeing it.

 Colombia’s capital city has a diverse range of street artists who create thought-provoking work.
 The moment you start exploring Bogota, you’ll quickly discover colourful, inspirational, unique artwork, in particular in the historic La Candelaria district.

 Street art is legal in many parts of Colombia, which has given artists the freedom to create some truly controversial murals.
 Unsurprisingly, much of the street art is heavily focused on Colombian politics.

 It’s certainly not difficult to spot fantastic street art in Mexico City.
 Walls and buildings throughout the Mexican capital are wonderfully decorated with culturally inspired patterns and designs.

 Head to La Roma for some of the city’s most vibrant works or the Coyoacan neighbourhood for art with a more religious theme.
 However, if you’re not sure where to start looking, guided graffiti walking tours are available to give you a deeper insight into this city’s diverse offerings.